What can you take with you in cabin? What weight and which dimensions for your cabin baggage? Be held informed to prepare your journey easily.

 It’s possible that the liquids belong to the category of prohibited liquids or to the category of permitted liquids but their inoffensive nature has yet to be confirmed.
 Passengers are therefore advised to consult the departure airport staff on the alternatives in case of refusal to be carried on board: the possibility to check them in as checked baggage, the possibility of recovering them after the journey, sending them by post...

 In order to avoid all risk of your liquids being prohibited from being carried into the cabin, you are advised to place them in your checked baggage, and to keep only indispensable medicinal liquids or liquid baby food.

 If you are travelling without checked baggage, you are advised to place as much as possible of your liquids of less than 100ml (including liquids for medicinal purposes) that you wish to keep in a 20x20cm freezer-style bag.

-Inorganic powders (e.g. sand, salt, talcum, some cosmetics, etc.) greater than 350 ml/g carried in cabin baggage are not allowed:
+Powders (e.g. sand, salt, talcum, cosmetics, etc.) greater than 350 ml/g carried in cabin baggage are not allowed:

 - For departures from an international terminal in Australia and New Zealand,

 - In transit through Australia and New Zealand.